 ↑ Image caption: Exhibition design developed for 55th Anniversary of "Fill Up the Jails", Virtual MLK Project.
 See "Re-creating ‘A Creative Protest’."

-My research, teaching, and engagement focuses on intersections between rhetorics of race, postcolonial identity, law, and visual culture in the U.S. and Africa, focusing on five sites of social change: (1) Civil Rights and African independence/liberation movements; (2) racial performance in popular culture; (3) health and environmental communication campaigns; (3) critical pedagogy; (4) digital literacies/activism/advocacy.
+Keon Pettiway, M.F.A., Ph.D. focuses his research, teaching, and engagement on intersections between rhetorics of race, postcolonial identity, law, and visual culture in the U.S. and Africa.
+His work centers on four sites of social change: (1) Civil Rights and African independence/liberation movements; (2) racial performance in popular culture; (3) health and environmental communication campaigns; (3) critical pedagogy; (4) digital literacies/activism/advocacy.

-PhD, Communication, Rhetoric, and Digital Media, North Carolina State University (Expected: May 2016)
+Ph.D., Communication, Rhetoric, and Digital Media, North Carolina State University (2016)

-Reid, G., Snead, R. L, Pettiway, K., & Simoneaux, B. (Forthcoming).
+Reid, G., Snead, R. L, Pettiway, K., & Simoneaux, B. (2016).
 Multimodal Communication in the University: Surveying Faculty Across Disciplines.
 Across the Disciplines.

 Pettiway, K. (2015).
 Hip Hop Communitas: Transcendence through the Beat of the Cypher.
 In R. W. Davis & A. Patterson-Masuka (Eds.), Communication and Global Engagement Across Cultural Boundaries (Chapter 4).
 Dubuque, IA: Kendall/Hunt.